RLAlab/rlalab.github.io/content/authors/Pablo Morales/_index.md

 user_groups:
   #- Alumni
   - Visitors
-  #- Researchers
 ---

-Hello!
-My name is Soleil and I am from France.
-I am currently completing a Master’s degree in Food Technology at Wageningen University & Research, with specialisations in Food Fermentation and Biotechnology and Ingredient Functionality and Design.
-During my internship at the RLA Lab, I am working with Chang-Keun Kang on bacterial cellulose materials.
-The project explores how yeast can be integrated into the cellulose structure to introduce new characteristics and make the material more appealing as an edible product.
-Outside the lab, I enjoy going to the gym, trying new sports, and experimenting with new recipes.
+Hello everyone, I'm Pablo and I just finished the third year of my Biology undergrad at the University of Murcia.
+I also completed an internship at the Department of Genetics and Microbiology, where I worked in Mucor transformation using CRISPR/Cas9 gene editing.
+This experience really developed my interest in fungal genetics and biotechnology.
+During my stay at the RLA lab I am working on _Rhizopus cultivation_ and modification.
+In my free time I enjoy hiking, birdwatching and reading (or attempting to read) philosophy and the classics.